ewaldc/My-Book-Live/kernel/patches/README.md

 Initial testing of 4.20 delivers even better performance than 4.19 !
 Linux kernel 5.0 was a challenge to compile, has weaker performance and did not survive 8 hours of testing.

-Another development route is to further tune 4.9 performance and bring in new functions like:
+Things under consideration and/or under development:
-* DMA hardware support
+* DMA hardware support - status: succesful tests completed
-* huge page support (unlikely)
+* huge page support - status : very complex, keeps failing...
-* update standard 4.9 drivers with custom hardware enablement (e.g. network and sata drivers)
+* update standard 4.19 drivers with more custom hardware enablement (e.g. continuous buffer mode for network and sata drivers) - status : 90% done for 4.19
 * DMA splice, user-to-user space splice.
-Prototype code achieved 122 MB/s SAMBA write!
+Prototype code achieved 122 MB/s SAMBA write! - status : not yet stable
-* more crypto HW acceleration
+* more crypto HW acceleration - status : early proto
+* Samba 4.10 cross compile + custom tuning - status : not started
+* Recompile some Debian executables to leverage capabilities of the new kernels
+* Enable powerpc kernel debugging and profiling (done) and code powerpc 32 branch tracing (complex)
+* Fix ext4 code paths (ext4 has been slowing down since 3.18, about 15%) - status : being lazy and waiting for 5.x cleanup work

 Ultimately, at this point in time, __no other 4.x kernel will have a longer support life than 4.9__